yaojiach/red-panda/README.rst

 - Run queries on Redshift
 - Download S3 file to local
 - Read S3 file in memory as DataFrame
+- Run built-in Redshift admin queries, such as getting running query information
+- Use utility functions such as ``create_table`` to quickly create tables in Redshift
+- Separate concerns by using ``RedshiftUtils`` or ``S3Utils``

 .. code-block:: python